Voice and Speech Clinic

 sessions in Spanish.

-The UConn Health Center offers a comprehensive Voice and Speech Clinic to detect, diagnose and treat voice problems.
+UConn Health offers a comprehensive Voice and Speech Clinic to detect, diagnose and treat voice problems.
 Patients undergo a thorough screening then receive individualized treatment plans.
 It is the only clinic of its kind in Connecticut.

 About Voice Disorders